-Eyelash yarn, also called fun fur based on the brand name of Lion Brand Yarn's eyelash yarn, is a lot of fun to work with and to wear.
-The yarn is made of a central core with little strands of fiber coming off of it that look sort of like eyelashes.
+This style of yarn is also called "fun fur" because it is the brand name of Lion Brand Yarn's version of the novelty yarn.
+It is made of a central core with little strands of fiber coming off of it that look sort of like eyelashes.

-Different brands of eyelash yarn have different lengths of eyelashes.
-Some products have varying lengths within the same product.
-Some have very solid masses of eyelashes, while some are a little more sparse.
-Pick a yarn that you like the look of for this quick and easy scarf project.
+Different brands of eyelash yarn have different lengths of eyelashes and you will find a few of varying lengths within the same product.
+Some have very solid masses of eyelashes, while others are a little more sparse.
+You'll find it in solid colors, though variegated yarns are very popular in this style as well.

 - Two balls eyelash yarn, or enough to produce a yardage around 100 yards

 - Size 10 US (6.5 mm) needles